The Mavis's: "Cry" and Pink Pills (1998-1999)

+Rapture and disbandment (2000-2002)

-In February 2000, they released the single, "Happiness", which appeared on a television advertisement for Australian Hyundai Motor Company.
-The company's original slogan was "Hyundai is happiness".
-The Mavis's also provided music for a Coca-Cola ad.
+In February 2000, they released the single, "Happiness".
 This was followed in May by another cover, this time of Jim Keays' "The Boy from the Stars", which was included in the soundtrack to the film, Sample People (2000).

 They recorded material for a third album, Rapture, with Tonuma producing, but it was not released until March 2003 because of problems between the group and their label.
 The second single from the album, "Coming Home", was released in May.
 From July to August 2001 the group provided a farewell tour of Australia and performed tracks from the album, before disbanding in December.
 They issued a compilation album, Throwing Little Stones, in October 2002.

+Post-Mavis's (2003-2021)

 After their split, Becky Thomas, Nick Gill and Josh Alexander formed Junkatique, and later, Beki and the Bullets with Beki Thomas and Nick Gill.
 Matt Thomas performed as Matt Doll and fronted electro-pop bands, The Blow Waves and Video Video, with Byron St John and Matthew Sigley.
 In February 2013 siblings, Beki and Matt re-united to perform some material by the Mavis's, and to record a six-track EP, Searching for Zero (March 2013).
 On 27 December 2014 the Mavis's reformed, with original members Beki, Matt and Nik joined by additional musicians, for a one-off show in Melbourne.
 Alexander and Vendy were unavailable.

 In 2018, the band reunited once again to commemorate the 20th anniversary of Pink Pills.
 The Thomas siblings and Gill performed the album in its entirety for the tour.
+The final show of the tour took place on 12 May at the Korova Lounge in the band's hometown of Ballarat.